 - Magnesium helps in the prevention of cardiac arrhythmias.

 - Magnesium is a cofactor for many enzymes in the heart tissue which help for the good functioning of the heart.

 - Magnesium lowers lipids and fatty acids lower blood sugars and reduce atherosclerosis, which are the risk factors for developing heart diseases.

-9 Amazing Health Benefits of Magnesium for Your Heart and Blood Pressure
+Top 9 Amazing Benefits of Magnesium for Your Heart Health and Blood Pressure

 Enough levels of Magnesium in the body are really good for your heartbeat and your heart functions.